awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CreateDestination.md

       }
       ```

    1. After step 7a is complete, in the log data recipient account, associate an access policy with the destination\.
+This policy must specify the **logs:PutSubscriptionFilter** action and grants permission to the sender account to access the destination\.

+      The policy grants permission to the AWS account that sends logs\.
+You can specify just this one account in the policy, or if the sender account is a member of an organization, the policy can specify the organization ID of the organization\.
+This way, you can create just one policy to allow multiple accounts in one organization to send logs to this destination account\.

+      Use a text editor to create a file named `~/AccessPolicy.json` with one of the following policy statements\.

+      This first example policy allows all accounts in the organization that have an ID of `o-1234567890` to send logs to the recipient account\.

+      ```
+      {
+          "Version" : "2012-10-17",
+          "Statement" : [
+              {
+                  "Sid" : "",
+                  "Effect" : "Allow",
+                  "Principal" : "*",
+                  "Action" : "logs:PutSubscriptionFilter",
+                  "Resource" : "arn:aws:logs:region:999999999999:destination:testDestination",
+                  "Condition": {
+                     "StringEquals" : {
+                         "aws:PrincipalOrgID" : ["o-1234567890"]
+                      }
+                  }
+              }
+          ]
+      }
+      ```

-This policy enables the log data sender account \(111111111111\) to access the destination in the log data recipient account \(999999999999\)\.
-You can use a text editor to put this policy in the **\~/AccessPolicy\.json** file:
+      This next example allows just the log data sender account \(111111111111\) to send logs to the log data recipient account\.

       ```
       {